jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 	3. Open the commit you want to link to a work item.
 	4. Click **Link Work Item**.

-**Note:** This feature is also available if your repository is hosted on GitHub.
+**Note:** Linking your commits to work items on push is also available if your repository is hosted on GitHub.
 To use it, though, you'll need to do some additional configuration:

 1. Open your DevOps Services project's Overview page.
 2. Under the message to GitHub users, click the link "configure GitHub" for directions on configuring commit linking between GitHub and DevOps Services.